 All authors except Thomas Westerling, Gilles Buchwalter, and Myles Brown received no external funding for this work.

 We thank Huili Zhai, Veronica Sanz-Vash, Victor Lin, Yi Yang, Alyson Freeman, Konstantinos Mavrakis, Kenneth Crawford, Jessica Cherry, Aron Jaffe, Margaret McLaughlin, Nanxin Li, Frank Stegmeier, Pascal Fortin, Gyorgy Petrovics, Shiv Srivastava, and Wojciech Wrona for helpful discussions.

-- Scott A Armstrong, Reviewing Editor, Memorial Sloan Kettering Cancer Center, United States
+- Scott A Armstrong, Memorial Sloan Kettering Cancer Center, United States

 © 2016, Mounir et al.